sdr-enthusiasts/docker-reversewebproxy/README.md

 mkdir ~/myproxy && cd ~/myproxy wget https://raw.githubusercontent.com/kx1t/docker-reversewebproxy/main/docker-compose.yml
 ```
-You should EDIT this `docker-compose.yml` file and configure it to your liking.
+You should EDIT the `docker-compose.yml` file included in this repository and configure it to your liking.
 See below for options.
 (Note - CAREFUL.
 YML is based on indentation levels, so make sure you keep each line at the correct indent level!)

 Now, you can either run it as-is, or, if you already have another `docker-compose.yml`, you can copy the data of the `services:` section to your existing `docker-compose.yml`.